gargsid/Fetch_MLE_Receipt_Data_Take_Home/README.md

 pip install -r requirements.txt
 ```

-If you face any issues with running the code, you can also try replicating the environment using
+\[Optional] If you face any issues with running the code, you can also try replicating the environment using

 ```
 conda env create -f environment.yml